 Key components of human rights management

-Munich Re has committed to observing its duty of care on human rights along its value chain, and to respect internationally recognised human rights.
+Munich Re has committed to observing its duty of care with respect to human rights all along its value chain and to respecting internationally recognised human rights.

-- Implementing measures and monitoring
+Implementing and monitoring preventive and remedial measures

 Reporting and communication

 The responsibility we take for protecting human rights is reflected in the internal and external reports we publish every year on progress and decision-making processes.